Chase Sapphire Preferred vs. American Express Gold: Which Card is Better in 2025?

 Reward Earning: 4x points on all things food (dining, takeaway/delivery, groceries), 3x points on flights, and 1x points on everything else

 The AmEx Gold is a fascinating credit card.
-It offers almost all the same spending reward categories as the CSP (except giving bonus points for just flights instead of all travel), but gives more points per dollar for spending on dining, takeaway, delivery, and flights, with the addition of bonus rewards for grocery spending.
+It offers almost all the same spending reward categories as the CSP (except giving bonus points for just flights instead of all travel), but gives more points per dollar for spending on dining, takeaway/delivery, and flights, with the addition of bonus rewards for groceries.

-However, the Gold also costs $155 more than the CSP.
-The card’s Uber and dining credits can bring the effective annual fee down to just $10, this only holds true if cardholders actually use the credit every month.
-If you’re already using Uber/UberEats and dining at any of the included restaurants (ShakeShack, Cheesecake Factory, etc.), then this card is a no-brainer for you.
+However, the Gold also costs $230 more than the CSP every year.
+The card’s various credits can bring the effective annual fee down to $0, through only holds for cardholders who use the credits every month.
+If you’re already using Uber/UberEats and dining at any of the included restaurants (ShakeShack, Cheesecake Factory, Dunkin, etc.), then this card is a no-brainer for you to add to your wallet.

-On the other hand, if you don’t already use either of those services, you’re going to have to rely on points-earning to get value from the card.
-In order to earn at least $250 worth of points each year, you would have to spend a minimum of $6,250 on food, $8,333 on flights, or a mix of the two (e.g., $4,500 on food and $2,400 on flights).
+On the other hand, if you don’t already use any of these services/dine at any of these places, you’re going to have to rely on points-earning to get value from the card.
+In order to earn at least $325 worth of points each year, you would have to spend a minimum of $8,200 on food, $11,000 on flights, or a mix of the two (e.g., $7,500 on food and $1,000 on flights).

 Similar to Chase, American Express offers a wide range of travel partners for transferring your points.
 Some of the most notable AmEx transfer partners are Delta, Hilton, and ANA, all of which can provide exceptional value for your points (though the value of Hilton rewards is a significant step down from Hyatt).
 See below for the full list of American Express transfer partners: